nschonni/healthvault-docs/healthvault/concepts/connectivity/soda-walkthrough.md

             {
                 try
                 {
-                    // Create an authorized connection for each person on the //   list.
+                    // Create an authorized connection for each person on the
+                    //   list.
                     HealthClientAuthorizedConnection authConnection = clientApp.CreateAuthorizedConnection(authorizedPerson.PersonId);

-                    // Use the authorized connection to read the user's default //   health record.
+                    // Use the authorized connection to read the user's default
+                    //   health record.
                     HealthRecordAccessor access = new HealthRecordAccessor(authConnection, authConnection.GetPersonInfo().GetSelfRecord().Id);

+                    // Search the health record for basic demographic
+                    //   information.
-                    // Search the health record for basic demographic //   information.//   Most user records contain an item of this type.
+                    //   Most user records contain an item of this type.
                     HealthRecordSearcher search = access.CreateSearcher();
                     search.Filters.Add(new HealthRecordFilter(Basic.TypeId));
                     HealthRecordItemCollection searchResultsGroup = search.GetMatchingItems()[0];